Dhruv0306/modular-blockchain-core/README.md

 - `Blockchain.java`: Manages a list of blocks and chain difficulty.
 Handles genesis block creation, block addition, and chain validation.
 No transaction pool logic present.
 - `BlockHeader.java`: Contains block metadata (index, timestamp, previousHash, merkleRoot, nonce, minerId) for use in block hashing.
 - `BlockUtils.java`: Static helpers for block hash calculation, hash validation, pretty printing, and Merkle root computation (simple concatenated hash).
-- `Miner.java`: Monitors the transaction pool, assembles new blocks, and delegates mining/validation to the consensus engine.
+- `Miner.java`: Monitors the transaction pool and periodically attempts to mine new blocks using a scheduled executor.
+Mining is started/stopped with `startMining(int minutes)` and `stopMining()`.
+Assembles blocks, delegates mining/validation to the consensus engine, and only adds blocks if consensus is successful.
 Removes included transactions from the pool after successful mining.

 ### Consensus
 - `ConsensusEngine.java`: Abstract interface for consensus logic, with methods for block validation and mining (to be implemented by users).